 Editor’s note: This review was originally published at the 2020 Toronto International Film Festival, where the film was titled “Good Joe Bell.”
-Solstice Studios releases the newly edited film in select theaters on Friday, February 19.
+Roadside Attractions releases the newly edited film in select theaters on Friday, July 23.

-Early in Reinaldo Marcus Green’s delicate drama “Joe Bell,” the eponymous Joe Bell (Mark Wahlberg) — thought not yet “good” enough — makes a promise to his family.
+Early in Reinaldo Marcus Green’s drama “Joe Bell,” the eponymous Joe Bell (Mark Wahlberg) — thought not yet “good” enough; the film’s post-TIFF edit cut the first part of its original title, “Good Joe Bell” — makes a promise to his family.
 “I’m going to try to be better,” the small-town husband and father vows, and such is the theme of this true life story, a wrenching examination of the price of forgiveness, and how even the best of intentions may not ever be enough.
-While formulaic on its face, Green’s film resists the sort of obvious cinematic catharsis expected of such a story, resulting in a final product that earns its emotional beats.
+While formulaic on its face, Green’s film resists the sort of obvious cinematic catharsis expected of such a story, resulting in a final product that mostly earns its emotional beats.